teleshoes/okb-engine/README.md

 * `guess(candidates, correlation_id)` Returns guessed word
 * `get_predict_words()` Returns alternate choices (used for prediction bar)
 * `cleanup()` Run periodic tasks (learning, DB flush, cache management).
 This should be called during user inactivity periods.
 If return value is True, you should call this function again later.
+* `backtrack()` [IN PROGRESS] when you type a word, it may become obvious that the previous guessed word was wrong, so this function returns information needed to correct it

 TODO
 ----
 ### Short term
 * Support for learning new words: updatable .tre file or separate storage, and new C/QML plugin API.
-  This would allow to start with much smaller databases (.tre and word predict) and greatly increase performance & word recognition rate.
+  Now we have reduced DB size, this is most needed to allow users to add new words (jargon words, friends name ...)
 * Handle really badly written words -> detect this case and have much more reliance on word prediction engine
+* Form for sending detailed logs by e-mail for analysis or post-mortem
+* mmap all data files (our larger language is now 6MB so it may not matter)

 ### Middle term
+* Refactoring: Having separate gesture engine (C++ plugin with internal threading) and Python prediction engine makes some features very difficult to implement (e.g. learning new words)
+  This would avoid unnecessary data & code duplication, and inefficient communication (python <-> QML <-> C++)
+* Add Xt9 replacement: this would enable us to completely fork from Jolla keyboard.
+This would require to improve the prediction engine to handle partially typed words (and above refactoring is also a pre-requisite)
+* Improve learning : "learn" usage of cluster n-grams + assign new words to existing cluster: maybe a background task that evaluate perplexity increase for each (word, cluster) values
 * Better documentation :-) ... and explain the algorithm because the code is not very friendly (due to lot of trial and error)
-* Code simplification: some parts are really complicated and are not that useful (all logs about score, turn score, classifier ...).
-  Possibly over one-third of the code could be headed to the trashcan.
 * Allow user hints for word features: double letters, accents, middle key when 3+ keys are aligned (in the last case, user slowing down is detected but it's not always easy to perform), compound words separators (apostrophe, hyphen), capitalization.
 These should all stay optional.
-* Better error management (fail gracefully in case of disk full, database corrupted, etc.)
+* [PARTLY DONE] Better error management (fail gracefully in case of disk full, database corrupted, etc.)
-* Auto-tune coefficients between curve matching and word prediction to adapt to user style (may be based on speed or error count).
+* [STARTED but very crude] Auto-tune coefficients between curve matching and word prediction to adapt to user style (may be based on speed or error count).
 Maybe do the same with some parameters (.cf file)
-* Better handling of compound words (i.e. containing hyphens or apostrophs)
+* Better handling of compound words (i.e. containing hyphens or apostrophs).
+They should be handled as one word or a sequence of words.
+Store go-between characters as n-grams attributes
-* Tools for easily adding and packaging new languages
+* [DONE but could be more user friendly] Tools for easily adding and packaging new languages
-* Automatic non-regression tests for all the word prediction part
+* Automatic non-regression tests for all the word prediction part and language file generation
 * Tool for collecting user data (learning data, logs) ... with user permission.
   Provide anonymisation features when possible (remove all proper names, non words items such as number, new words learnt ...)
-* Large scale testing campaign with lot of users to collect information on different user styles (and improve test cases)
-* Find a solution for very long words (they are so boring to type)
+* Find a solution for long words (they are so boring to type)
+* Suggest words during "swiping" so you can just stop drawing when you see the word you want.
+I'm not sure this is really practical.
-* Use third party prediction engine (Presage, is there any other ?)
+* [WON'T DO] Use third party prediction engine (Presage, is there any other ?)
 * Clean up int/float mess in the curve plugin
-* Support different screen sizes and resolutions - this should make landscape mode easier
+* Support different screen sizes and resolutions - this should allow landscape mode or usage on tablet
-* Compact storage for word prediction database (replace sqlite), for speed & size
+* [DONE] Compact read/write storage for word prediction database (sqlite replacement), for speed & size
 * All threading should be rewritten in the QT way (see pyotherside source code) instead of home made and error-prone threads plumbing
-* Add new languages
+* Add new languages [easy now it's mostly automated, we only need good quality text corpus]
+* Large scale testing campaign with lot of users to collect information on different user styles (and improve test cases)

 ### Long term / research projects
 * Support for non-latin languages
 * API to load/unload/select context & DB (dictionary & prediction DB) --> e.g. using keyboard for specialized uses (on-device development ...)
 * Improve word prediction: use real smoothing and backoff (instead of current constant linear interpolation hack)
-* Improve word prediction: use word classes / groups / tags to increase result for low count N-grams, e.g. see "Linearly Interpolated Hierarchical N-gram" (Imed Zitouni and Qiru Zhou) (need a proper quote) -> automatic classifier would allow to easily add new languages, as existing tag databases are very sparse
+* [as incredible as it sounds ...
+DONE] Improve word prediction: use word classes / groups / tags to increase result for low count N-grams.
+An automatic classifier would allow to easily add new languages, as existing tag databases are very sparse
-* Improve prediction engine to handle partially typed words (with possible errors): this could provide a replacement for Xt9 for new maliit plugins
 * Use grammar rules to improve word prediction (I definitely won't code this)